platonic-io/detsys-testkit/doc/performance.md

 * Turbo boost: modern (Intel?)
-CPUs will overclock when there's work to do until they hit some thermal limit, this creates unpredicatable performance and hence should be turned off before measuring
+CPUs will overclock when there's work to do until they hit some thermal limit, this creates unpredicatable performance and hence should be turned off before measuring.
+On Linux:
   `echo 1 | sudo tee /sys/devices/system/cpu/intel_pstate/no_turbo

 * drop caches